Clark199909/ZX-Library-System/README.md

 ### Launch application
 Then, users just need to run the home.java file in src/forms directory to launch the application.
 ## Testing
 The testing of this application is done using JUnit Tests.
 These tests mainly cover functionalities of adding books, making borrow & return requests, and verifying & declining requests.
+For the reason that signing up & logging in require email checks, tests on the account management system are not included.
+When testing users' borrow and return requests, an account with user name "test" is created ahead of time to do the tests.
 ## Attributions and References
 ### Icons
 #### userHome form: